 - Monitor your diet

 Is it easy?
-Not at all, really.
+Not necessarily.
 But focusing on those keys might just help you reduce that excess abdominal fat.

 1. Get a Move On